Robertsonstuff/LearnRussianTest1/README.md

 # LearnRussianTest1
-simple idea that scales really well, try it for yourself.
+simple idea of reading from a list to test how well your learning your new language, try it for yourself.